TeukuRyanIskandar/pinatani-express/README.md

 ## How to run locally?

-1. Install dependencies by running `npm run install`
+1. Install dependencies by running `npm install`
-2. Make sure you have docker installed and running on your machine
+2. Make sure you have Docker installed and running on your machine.
-3. Run developement: `npm run dev`
+3. Run development: `npm run dev`

 ## Scripts